 At St Joseph's, we deliver a high quality Mastery Curriculum in Mathematics which, in turn, provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of Mathematics and a sense of enjoyment and curiosity about the subject.

 We offer high-quality teaching and support to both staff and children, and actively encourage everyone to develop their personal skills of resilience, collaboration, creativity, exploration and enquiry in Maths and across the wider curriculum.
-Children are aware that these skills learned in Maths will be required to become well-informed adults, for example, through understanding finance, measure and calculations.
+Children are aware that these skills learnt in Maths will be required to become well-informed adults, for example, through understanding finance, measure and calculations.
 Year 5 Enterprise Week and annual participation in the ‘My Money’ week in the Summer term provides opportunities to gain skills, knowledge and confidence in money matters to thrive in society.

 Through a carefully organised curriculum, key knowledge is gained, rehearsed, retrieved and built upon in order to make connections across themes and year groups.
 Carefully chosen vocabulary and subject specific language underpin all topics, leading to high quality reasoning, explanations and justifications.